open-iscsi/target-isns/README.md

 ---------------------------------------------

 Target-isns is an Internet Storage Name Service (iSNS) client for the Linux LIO iSCSI target.
-It allows to register LIO iSCSI targets to an iSNS server.
+It allows registering LIO iSCSI targets with an iSNS server.

 The iSNS protocol is specified in
 [RFC 4171](http://tools.ietf.org/html/rfc4171) and its purpose is to